prayagyadav/coffea-fcc-analyses/doc/index.md

 # COFFEA-FCC-Analyses

-COFFEA-FCC-Analyses is an analysis framework for the Future Circular Collider samples, based on `COFFEA <https://coffea-hep.readthedocs.io/en/latest/>`_ .
-It provides simplified workflows to start an FCC analysis with minimal boiler plate code.
+COFFEA-FCC-Analyses is an analysis framework for the Future Circular Collider samples, based on [COFFEA](https://coffea-hep.readthedocs.io/en/latest/).
+It provides simplified workflows to start an FCC analysis with minimal boilerplate code.